coderoad/coderoad-vscode/errors/GitProjectAlreadyExists.md

-### Git Project Already Exists
+### Git Remote Already Exists

-CodeRoad requires an empty Git project.
+Have you started this tutorial before in this workspace?
+The Git remote already exists.

-Open a new workspace to start a tutorial.
+Consider deleting your `.git` folder and restarting.